Speedbyrd/MDP-Dynamic-Decision-Support/README.md

 ```
 where prob is the probability of transitioning to NEXT_CLUSTER when taking action ACTION in CLUSTER.

-# solve_MDP
+# solve_MDP(P_df, R_df)

-Takes in the outputs from clustering and solves for the optimal policy.
+Takes in the outputs from train_clusters and solves for the optimal policy.

 INPUTS

 R_df

+Output from train_clusters.

 P_df

+Output from train_clusters.